 Following on from the haphazard adventures of my last April school holiday post, “A Mother’s Survival Guide”, where the very word camping still finds me in the foetal position rocking back and forth, I have become the very proud owner of a 1986 Viscount caravan called Lillian.
-Low cost cheerless camping has now morphed into low cost captivating caravanning capers, Chevy Chase style…
+Low cost cheerless camping has now morphed into low cost captivating caravanning capers into the Stirling Ranges, Chevy Chase style…

 Lillian is probably wondering what the hell I am doing, just like the residents of 12 Corbett Street, as we pull up.
 Nostalgia overwhelms me as the glorious fibro 3 bedroom home confronts us.
 I mentally sweep each room as I recall the soft texture of the pink chenille bedspread, the hourly chime of the intricate antique Dutch clock on the wall, the brown vinyl couch where I have a black and white photo of my sister and I sitting, the sweet smell of tobacco from my Pa’s pipe.
 My beloved grand-parent’s first home in a new country which offered them hardships but a bright future for their descendants.
 A great moment of hunger overwhelms my teenage sons as they see this brief hiatus into history as nothing more than an opportunity to get more snacks out of Lillian’s pantry.